fox-it/dissect-docs/docs/source/supported-targets.rst

 Dissect also has decryption capability for some well known systems.
 This functionality can be accessed with a keychain file (specified with ``-K``) with multiple passphrases or a keychain value (``-Kv``) in most Dissect tools.

-.. list-table:: Supported encrypted volume systems
+.. supported-table:: Supported encrypted volume systems
   :header-rows: 1
   :widths: 20 5
+  :submodule-path: dissect.target/dissect/target/volumes
+  :blacklist: disk,ddf,lvm,md,vmfs

   * - Description
     - API